Hachikoi-the-creator/Leon-bootcamp/Codewars/docs.md

 There are some peculiarities in relation to salted creation.
 A contract can be re-created at the same address after having been destroyed.
 Yet, it is possible for that newly created contract to have a different deployed bytecode even though the creation bytecode has been the same (which is a requirement because otherwise the address would change).
 This is due to the fact that the constructor can query external state that might have changed between the two creations and incorporate that into the deployed bytecode before it is stored.

-Order of Evaluation of Expressions
+Order of Evaluation of Expressions

 The evaluation order of expressions is not specified (more formally, the order in which the children of one node in the expression tree are evaluated is not specified, but they are of course evaluated before the node itself).
 It is only guaranteed that statements are executed in order and short-circuiting for boolean expressions is done.